-Staff working for Staffordshire Police, the Staffordshire Commissioner's Office and PCSOs are eligible to be members of the Local Government Pension Scheme (LGPS) administered by Staffordshire County Council and is a funded scheme.
-The current contribution rate for employees is 15.5% of pay, and this is met from the current revenue budget which includes council tax funds.
-Following the three year "triennial" review of the Local Government Pension Scheme (LGPS), the actuary, Hymans Robertson, proposed that a further deficit repair payment was required for the three-year period to 2022/23 in order for the employer contribution rates to remain unchanged.
-The Staffordshire Commissioner agreed to make an upfront payment of £5.774m as a lump sum and receive a favorable discount rate offered by the actuary for this payment in advance.
+Staff working for Staffordshire Police, the Staffordshire Commissioner's Office and PCSOs are eligible to be members of the Local Government Pension Scheme (LGPS) administered by Staffordshire County Council and is a funded scheme: The current contribution rate for employees is 21.5% of pay, and this is met from the revenue budget which includes council tax funds.

-31 March 2023 31 March 2022
+31 March 2024 31 March 2025

 £'000 £'000

-LGPS Defined Benefit Obligations (319,266) (473,590)
+LGPS Defined Benefit Obligations (386,830) (402,533)

-Fair Value of LGPS Assets 324,308 332,680
+Fair Value of LGPS Assets 386,112 401,937

-Total 5,042 (140,910)
+Total (718) (596)

-=

-The impact of the change is in the closing balance sheet position has been largely driven by changes in the other comprehensive income (Re-measurement of the net defined benefit liabilities).
-The large increase in the discount rate (based on financial market conditions at 31 March 2023) has driven a large reduction in the value placed on the obligations side of balance sheet.
-The corporate bond yield (upon which the discount rate is derived) has risen over the period, which has led to a 2.0% increase in this assumption.
-This has served to reduce the employer's obligations and led to a gain of around £181,550k on the balance sheet.
-The salary increase assumption has fallen over the period by 0.10%.
-This has served to reduce the employer's obligations and led to a gain of around £1,580k on the balance sheet.
+The impact of the change is in the closing balance sheet position has been largely driven by changes in the assumptions.
+The demographic assumptions have been updated this year to reflect the latest available longevity improvements information available at the accounting date, which leads to a gain on the balance sheet (reduction in liabilities), but the main driver of the improved balance sheet the corporate bond yield (upon which the discount rate is derived) has risen over the period, which has led to a 0.95% increase in this assumption.
+This served to reduce the Employer's obligations and led to a gain of around on the balance sheet.